pseudoClone/pseudoClone/README.md

-# 💻 Tech Stack
+# 💻 Tech
-I do C, C++, Perl, Python, Elisp and JS.
-Although frameworks usage is limited, I work with Perl-Dancer!
+Working with: C, C++, Perl, Bash, Python, Elisp and JS.

 # Areas of Interest
 - Cryptography